Chuck-Mella/SemiAutomatedAdmin/Outlook Tools/README.md

 Restores all signature files from a backup file (created by Backup-OutlookSignatures) to the user's profile folders.

 ## New-SSDgtlSigntr.ps1
-Creates a new Self-Signed certificate and places it in the
+Creates a new Self-Signed certificate and places it in the user's Trusted Root certificate store.
+Certificate is purposed for signing documents and emails. the certificate life time is one year.
+If a valid certificate